-NIC is committed to working together to build healthy and thriving communities.
+NIC is committed to working together to build healthy and thriving communities as we have done for nearly 50 years.
 NIC Community Engagement is the intentional action between NIC and the communities we serve in the equitable sharing and creation of knowledge, resources and experiences through participation, consultation, involvement, collaboration and empowerment.
 By working together, the North Island region benefits from sharing both NIC and community-based resources, research and knowledge to tackle the challenges we face.
 Together, we’re better.

 Diversity and inclusion

 We enter relationships knowing that we each belong.
 Trust is cultivated when we share our diverse stories and engage with one another with great compassion and care.